manabutameni/Imgur/README.md

 ##### Requirements

 The following need to be installed for this script to work:
-bash, basename, mktemp, curl, (g)awk, sed, sort
+bash, basename, mktemp, curl, (g)awk, sed, sort, bc

 ##### What this script does not do